The Best Duolingo Alternatives to Try in 2026

 Below, I’ve tested 7 Duolingo alternatives to find which ones actually help you speak French, not just memorize random phrases.
 Each has different strengths, so you can choose what fits your learning style.

-Full disclosure: This is my app (Benjamin Houy, founder of French Together), so I'm obviously biased.
-But I built it specifically because I was frustrated with how other apps:including Duolingo:teach French conversation skills.
+Full disclosure: This is my app (Benjamin Houy, founder of Copycat Cafe), so I’m obviously biased.
+But I built it specifically because I was frustrated with how other apps—including Duolingo—teach French conversation skills.

-The core difference: French Together uses the LSR Method (Listen, Speak, Repeat), designed to get you speaking in real conversations, not just completing gamified lessons.
+The core difference: Copycat Cafe uses the Watch → Copy → Chat method, designed to get you speaking in real conversations, not just completing gamified lessons.

-While Duolingo focuses on vocabulary building through gamification, French Together focuses exclusively on conversation skills and pronunciation:
+While Duolingo focuses on vocabulary building through gamification, Copycat Cafe focuses exclusively on conversation skills and pronunciation:

 Each lesson takes about 15 minutes and focuses on practical, real-world French that you’ll actually use in conversations.

-"I live in Paris, and since I started using French Together, people I interact with regularly have been commenting on how much my French has improved." - Stephanie A.
+“I live in Paris, and since I started using Copycat Cafe, people I interact with regularly have been commenting on how much my French has improved.” - Stephanie A.

 “Passed B1 oral with 92% pass rate.
 No way would have achieved that without this course.” - Chris H., Switzerland